GenTamb/gesTurni-0.1/README.md

 The software allows to add employees, divided by number of work.
 Allows to add the month's timetable, inserting as input the year, the month, the first day's name and any holidays.
+Every timetable is a new table in the DB.
 Then, it randomizes shifts, chosing a random array's index which contains employees's names.
 Finally, allows to see, in a table, the chosen month's timetable and its export in html ext.